-6 Ways FBM Listings Can Help You Crush It on Amazon
+6 Ways Fulfilled by Merchant Listings Can Help You Crush It On Amazon

 I’ve been preaching the importance of having FBM listings for years and have extensive experience in this.
 My first Amazon experience was around 2016, when I was a partner in a company that sold on Amazon.
 My job was to be the warehouse guy, and I would pick, pack and ship an average of 300-600 orders per day by myself.